wp-plugins/hide-inactive-sites/readme.txt

 1. The Network Admin dashboard screen.
 Each of the options can be added on to using the hooks in the plugin.

 == Changelog ==

+= 1.2 =
+* Added ability to send warning email before site is removed
+* Fixed problem with query after removing excluded sites.
+* Restructured some of the plugin's hooks to use filters instead.
+Useful for adding your own time limits to the settings.

 = 1.1.1 =
 * Fixed spacing issues in email sent